-GMB calling for public vote on final Brexit deal
+GMB union calls for public vote on final Brexit deal

 -

-GMB calling for public vote on final Brexit deal
+GMB union calls for public vote on final Brexit deal

 One of the country’s biggest trade unions is calling for a public vote on the final Brexit deal, because it says promises made during the referendum are “not the reality we are facing”.